scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ## Periodic beacon propagation
 The SCION control plane protocol specifies that beacons should be propagated periodically.
-Is it really necessary?
+Is this really necessary?

   * For path freshness, only the initial AS emitting the PCB needs to originate beacons periodically, and others can disseminate immediately.
   * As response to link failures or availability of new paths, beacon services can respond instantly.

-If no periodic propagation is necessary for path freshness, or to respond to link failures, the periodic propagation would only be used for the discovery of new paths at each interval, enhancing the scalability and path diversity.
+If no periodic propagation is necessary for path freshness or to respond to link failures, the periodic propagation would only be used for the discovery of new paths at each interval, enhancing the scalability and path diversity.